 The mechanization of poultry farms sharply reduced the cost of producing eggs, shifting the supply curve to the right.
-The demand curve for eggs shifted to the left as a more health-conscious population tended to avoid eggs.
-As a result, the real price of eggs fell sharply and egg consumption rose as depicted in (a) Figure 2.23.
+At the same time, the demand curve for eggs shifted to the left as a more health-conscious population tended to avoid eggs.
+As a result, the real price of eggs fell sharply and egg consumption rose, as depicted in Figure 2.23(a).